-The purpose of the Daily Crime Log is to record criminal incidents and alleged criminal incidents reported to Campus Security.
-Crime Log entries include all Clery related crimes reported to Campus Security for the required geographic locations.
-The Daily Crime Log discloses specific information about criminal incidents, not crime statistics.
+The purpose of the Daily Crime Log is to record criminal incidents and alleged criminal incidents reported to Campus Security and crimes that are initially reported to another campus security authority or a local enforcement agency and subsequently reports them to Campus Security.
+Crime Log entries include all Clery-related crimes reported to Campus Security for the required geographic locations and discloses specific information about criminal incidents, not crime statistics.
 The Daily Crime Log is designed to disclose crime information on a timelier basis than the annual statistical disclosures.
 The victims' confidentiality will be protected, including record-keeping that excludes personally identifiable information on victims.
-This includes crimes that are reported directly to Campus Security, as well as crimes that are initially reported to another campus security authority (Emergency Response Team, Security Staff) or to a local law enforcement agency who subsequently reports them to Campus Security.
+Daily Crime Log discloses specific information about criminal incidents, not crime statistics.

 An entry, an addition to an entry, or a change in the disposition of a complaint is recorded within two business days of the receipt of the information by Campus Security.
-Updates to the disposition of a crime log entry will not be made if 60 business days have passed from the date of the entry.
+Updates to the disposition of a crime log entry will not be made if 60 business days have passed from the entry date.
 A business day is Monday through Friday, except for days when the College is closed.
 The only exceptions to this rule are:

-- if the disclosure is prohibited by law; or - if the disclosure would jeopardize the confidentiality of the victim.
+- if the disclosure is prohibited by law; or - · if the disclosure would jeopardize the confidentiality of the victim.

-Campus Security may temporarily withhold information if there is clear and convincing evidence that the release of information would:
+Campus Security may temporarily withhold information if there is clear and convincing evidence that the release of the information would:

 - jeopardize an ongoing investigation;

 - jeopardize the safety of an individual;

 - cause a suspect to flee or evade detection;

-- result in the destruction of evidence.
+- destroy evidence.